CloudLabsAI-Azure/Fabric-Copilot/fabric-copilot.md

 ### Task 1: Connect to a Fabric dataset and create visualizations using Copilot

-In this task you will be connecting to a Fabric dataset to access and explore structured data.
-Use Copilot to generate visualizations effortlessly by describing what insights you want, enabling quick, AI-assisted data analysis and report creation.
+In this task, you will connect to a Fabric dataset to access and explore structured data.
+Using Microsoft Fabric Copilot, you will generate visualizations by simply describing the insights you need.
+This enables quick, AI-assisted data analysis and streamlined report creation.

 1. Launch the **Power BI** application by double clicking the desktop shortcut icon.